 Frank Pierce Jones

-In vertebrates, movement is initiated, organized and distributed through the spine. (see The Spinal Engine , which explains how the movement of the legs and arms in running originates with spinal movement) In fact, it is possible to measure muscle action in the upper neck preparatory to the movement of a finger (The Head-Neck Sensory Motor System, ed.
+In vertebrates, movement is initiated, organized, and distributed through the spine. (see The Spinal Engine, which explains how the movement of the legs and arms in running originates with spinal movement) In fact, it is possible to measure muscle action in the upper neck preparatory to the movement of a finger (The Head-Neck Sensory Motor System, ed.
 Alain Berthoz).
-The first part of any movement, including walking and running, involves the adjustment of the head’s weight, because the movement of a limb implies a change in the balance of the whole body.
+The first part of any movement, including walking, running and simply breathing [see: Breathing and running ] involves the adjustment of the head’s weight, because the movement of a limb implies a change in the balance of the whole body.
 Further, movement of a limb demands the support of the spine.
 The spinal musculature is composed of chains of smaller muscles, which, when co-ordinated, can powerfully extend the spine against the contraction of the large muscles which attach the limbs to the spine.
-For example, when one lifts a heavy object with an arm, that action should not compress or bend the spine – when a leg extends or recovers in running, that movement should not result in arching of the lower back, or tilting of be pelvis – the extensor muscles of the spine reflexively act to resist the contraction of the large muscles of the limbs, and, in fact, actually prepare to do so before the movement of an arm or leg even begins.
+For example, when one lifts a heavy object with an arm, that action should not compress or bend the spine – when a leg extends or recovers in running, that movement should not result in arching of the lower back, or tilting of the pelvis – the extensor muscles of the spine reflexively act to resist the contraction of the large muscles of the limbs, and, in fact, actually prepare to do so before the movement of an arm or leg even begins.
 At least, this is what happens when good posture is present.
-In actuality, what we see in many people is quite different.
-Their necks and backs shorten and contract with the effort of moving their limbs.
+In actuality, what we see in many people is quite different: their necks and backs shorten and contract with the effort of moving their limbs.
 Runners hunch and arch, effectively compressing their trunks and retracting their limbs.
 They have learned to work against themselves.

 This is where the Alexander Technique comes in.
-With gentle hands-on work, an Alexander Technique teacher brings a student’s awareness to stabilized articulations, and guides the student into extension.
-The repeated experience of hands-on guidance increases the student’s awareness of himself, and teaches him to remove retraction and fixity from neutral posture.
+With gentle hands-on work, an Alexander Technique teacher brings a student’s awareness to his stabilized articulations and guides the student to permit freedom and movement.
+The repeated experience of hands-on guidance increases the student’s awareness of himself and teaches him to remove retraction and fixity from neutral posture.
 He may then learn to initiate movement without preparatory hardening and retraction.
 Hands-on private lessons are essential, because habitual preparation is very difficult to inhibit, and movement initiation by a teacher removes responsibility for the beginning of movement, making it far easier for the student to allow himself to move without preparation.
 Actually, good posture is dynamic, a condition in which all muscles are lightly active, from which all movement may be accomplished without any preparatory hardening or stabilizing.
 Running begins, in all vertebrates, with a release of the head and lengthening of the spine.

-Again, many of the muscles which extend the spine against the action of large muscles of the limbs are of small mass, and are only strong when organized in chains.
-The constant habitual retraction of the limbs inhibits spinal extensors, so it is important that one learn to allow the head and limbs to release outward in order to re-establish the spinal extensors.
+Again, many of the muscles which extend the spine against the action of large muscles of the limbs are of small mass and are only strong when organized in chains.
+The constant habitual retraction and adduction of the limbs inhibit spinal extensors, so it is important that one learn to allow the head and limbs to release outward in order to re-establish the spinal extensors.
 One cannot simply “straighten-up” to good effect.